Patrick van Rensburg: Diplomatic and political activities

-In 1959 he moved to the UK, where he almost immediately began helping organise the 1960 campaign to boycott South African goods in the UK and the Netherlands.
+In 1959, he moved to the UK, where he almost immediately began helping organise the 1960 campaign to boycott South African goods in the UK and the Netherlands.
 Other organisers and supporters of the campaign included Julius Nyerere, Trevor Huddleston, Canon John Collins and Tennyson Makiwane.
 The Boycott Movement soon grew into the British Anti-Apartheid Movement.

-Van Rensburg was vilified by Afrikaners for his part in the campaign, and when he returned to South Africa in 1960, his passport was confiscated and he fled over the border to Swaziland.
+Van Rensburg was vilified by Afrikaners for his part in the campaign, and when he returned to South Africa in 1960, his passport was confiscated and he fled over the border to the Swaziland Protectorate.

 Botswana

-In 1962 he moved to Bechuanaland (now Botswana), where he undertook many educational and social initiatives.
-In the 1980s he founded the Foundation for Education with Production.
-Van Rensburg is the founder of Mmegi newspaper, Botswana’s leading private newspaper.
+In 1962, he moved to the Bechuanaland Protectorate (now Botswana), where he undertook many educational and social initiatives.
+In the 1980s, he founded the Foundation for Education with Production.
+Van Rensburg is the founder of Mmegi newspaper, Botswana's leading private newspaper.
 The newspaper began as a Swaneng Hill School’s newsletter called “Mmegi wa Dikgang” in Serowe.
-Towards the end of his life he was one of Botswana's elder statesmen, having written a regular column for years for Mmegi, the independent daily newspaper.
+Towards the end of his life, he was one of Botswana's elder statesmen, having written a regular column for years for Mmegi, the independent daily newspaper.

 Van Rensburg died on 23 May 2017 in Serowe.